moxiegirl/getstarted/content/mac/step_four.md

  	This line tells the `fortune` program to send its nifty quotes to the `cowsay` program.

-6. Save your work and the Dockerfile by pressing choosing **File > Save** from the TextEdit menu or by pressing CMD + S on your keyboard.
+6. Save your work and the Dockerfile by choosing **File > Save** from the TextEdit menu or by pressing CMD + S on your keyboard.

 	At this point, you have all your software ingredients and behaviors described in a Dockerfile.
 You are ready to build a new image.